 License Assign Status

-If the licenses were assigned to the user successfully or unsuccessfully.
+If the licenses are assigned to the user successfully or unsuccessfully.

 Activation Status